 Loss of consciousness

-People who take insulin should carry at least 15 grams of a quick-acting carb at all times.
-Fast carbs are a way to bring the blood sugar up quickly to combat an insulin reaction.
-Examples include:
+Carry at least 15 grams of a quick-acting carbs at all times.
+They bring your blood sugar up quickly to fight the reaction.
+Some examples are:

 1/2 cup of fruit juice or non-diet soda